apache/druid/docs/content/querying/dimensionspecs.md

 A property `optimize` can be supplied to allow optimization of lookup based extraction filter (by default `optimize = true`).

-The second kind where it is not possible to pass at query time due to their size, will be based on an external lookup table or resource that is already registered via configuration file or/and coordinator.
+The second kind where it is not possible to pass at query time due to their size, will be based on an external lookup table or resource that is already registered via configuration file or/and Coordinator.

 ```json
 {